Glossy Evergreen Shrub for Year Round Interest

-With its cascading nature, the Abelia Edward Goucher is a great choice to use as a vibrant shrub border, foundation plant, or informal or formal hedge.
+With its cascading nature, the Abelia Edward Goucher shrub is a great choice to use as a vibrant shrub border, foundation plant, or informal or formal hedge.
 It was introduced in 1911 by Edward Goucher of the United States department of agriculture where it got its name.

 From spring to fall it produces clusters of delicate pink and lavender tubular-shaped flowers that are slightly aromatic.
 Foliage arises maroon and fades into dark green leaves, casting a reddish tint to the plant during active growth.

-This pink abelia shrub enjoys fairly rich, moist soil in a full sun to partial shade location and has good drought tolerance.
-Make sure it is well draining soil.
-The Abelia Edward Goucher is best planted on 4 to 6 foot centers to form a screen or foundation planting, or slightly closer for a shrub hedge.
+This pink abelia shrub enjoys fairly rich, moist soil in full sun to partial shade location and has good drought tolerance.
+Make sure it is a well-draining soil.
+The Abelia Grandiflora Edward Goucher is best planted on 4 to 6-foot centers to form a screen or foundation planting, or slightly closer for a shrub hedge.